zoidyzoidzoid/awesome-ebpf/readme.md

 - [Firewalling with BPF/XDP: Examples and Deep Dive](https://arthurchiao.art/blog/firewalling-with-bpf-xdp/) - A simple guide to build basic firewalls with TC and XDP.
 - [A Deep Dive into eBPF: Writing an Efficient DNS Monitoring.](https://medium.com/@nurkholish.halim/a-deep-dive-into-ebpf-writing-an-efficient-dns-monitoring-2c9dea92abdf) - A detailed explanation of methods used to capture DNS requests at the socket filter layer.
 - [eBPF Developer Tutorial - Learn eBPF by examples](https://eunomia.dev/tutorials/) - Start with eBPF basics and progress to advanced topics using 20+ hands-on tutorials and examples.
 Covers performance, networking, and security with libbpf and CO-RE.
 Available in Chinese and English.
+- [Catch Performance Regressions in eBPF](https://bencher.dev/docs/explanation/talks/#linuxcon-2023-12-may-23) - A step-by-step guide to benchmarking both the client and kernel eBPF code written in Rust.

 ## Examples